humbertoragazzini/the-healthy-way/README.md

 ## Deployment with gitpod:

-* In heroku website we need to create a progres db but before this we going to create an app in the heroku control panel (use your desire plan "free or paid")
+* In heroku website we need to create a progress db but before this we going to create an app in the heroku control panel (use your desire plan "free or paid")

 * login to heroku with the gitpod terminal: heroku login -i Insert username and password from your heroku account.